0001 — Sendable concurrency model

 workers.shared and friends: deleted

-workers.shared(key, val)workers.shared_with(key, val)workers.get_shared(key)workers.unshare(key)register_sharablehookSharableUserDatatraitBUILTIN_SHARABLE_TYPESslice- The string-keyed type-name cache
+workers.shared(key, val)workers.shared_with(key, val)workers.get_shared(key)workers.unshare(key)register_sharablehookSharableUserDatatraitBUILTIN_SHARABLE_TYPESslice- String-keyed type-name cache

-Survivor: workers.on_shutdown (and the shutdown_signal alias) remains unchanged.
+Survivor: workers.on_shutdown (and shutdown_signal alias) unchanged.

 Single-script invocations